Introduction from the Managing Director

 - Recruitment/Agency Workers - SSTL only uses agencies employed on our preferred supplier list (PSL) to source workers and always verifies the practices of any new agency it is using before accepting workers from that agency.

-SSTL requires its suppliers to comply with our policy on anti-slavery and human trafficking, which includes specific prohibitions against the use of forced, compulsory or trafficked labour or anyone held in slavery or servitude (whether adults or children), and we expect that our suppliers will hold their own suppliers to the same high standards.
-Any failure by a supplier to meet the standards set out in this statement will be a breach of contract and may result in the termination of our relationship with them.
+SSTL requires its suppliers to comply with our policy, or have their own policy on anti-slavery and human trafficking, which includes specific prohibitions against the use of forced, compulsory or trafficked labour or anyone held in slavery or servitude (whether adults or children), and we expect that our suppliers will hold their own suppliers to the same high standards.
+Any failure by a supplier tomeet the standards set out in this statement will be a breach of contract and may result in the termination of our relationship with them.
 We recognise the importance of maintaining constant vigilance to identify and address any issues associated with slavery and human trafficking in SSTL and throughout our supply chains.
-We are committed to continuing to enhance our capacity to identify, prevent and mitigate any actual or potential risks in these areas and from 2017 a new contract will be issued to specifically incorporate clauses relating to modern slavery and human trafficking.
-All suppliers will be required to adhere to these revised terms.
+We are committed to continuing to enhance our capacity to identify, prevent and mitigate any actual or potential risks in these areas and since 2017 we have taken steps to prepare for implementation of terms of supply to specifically incorporate clauses relating to modern slavery and human trafficking by:

-This statement has been approved by the Board of Directors and will be reviewed and updated annually.
+This statement has been approved by the Board of Directors and is signed by Sarah Parker, the company’s Managing Director.
+This statement will be reviewed and updated annually.

 Download our Modern Slavery Statement